Benefits of Music Education

 Learn more by exploring these resources from Merit’s partnership with the Foundation for Hearing & Speech Resources (FHSR), called Music to My Ears:

-Children with autism
+Children with Autism

 Music benefits children with autism by stimulating social awareness, emotional regulation, gross motor skills, communication skills, and more.

-Children with learning differences
+Children with Learning Differences

 By strengthening the brain, improving concentration, and boosting performance in subjects such as math, English, and science, music education has tremendous value in helping kids and teens with learning differences flourish in school.

 You’re never too old to benefit from making music!
 Whether you’re in your 20s or in your 80s, many of the benefits of music education still apply to you.
-Making music allows you to express yourself, build confidence, relieve stress and anxiety, and move your body.
-In addition, it helps keep your mind sharp, protecting against age-related decline.

 Read more about the benefits of music for adults: